genehemias/ShortWorkout/README.md

 - add more excercises
 - improve the excercise descriptions
 - store the excercises elsewhere and fetch them via api/AJAX call on initial page load
+  - maybe in a google sheet? somewhere that can be read-only but doesn't require a secret to access...
 - use browser's IndexedDB to track completed workouts
   - add a view where users can view workout history
   - a scrollable modal. support pagination?